loomio/loomio_help/content/facilitators_guide/underway/index.md

 In our society, multiple layers of history, power dynamics, culture, and psychology conspire to amplify certain voices and suppress others.
 This plays out at every level of experience, from our innermost subconscious beliefs to our political system and laws.

 But the best ideas do not always come from the loudest voices, and the role of facilitation is to counteract these biases.
-It’s important to be aware of the dynamics we are collectively grappling with if our goals are social justice, group effectiveness, and high quality decision-making.
+It’s important to be aware of the dynamics we are collectively grappling with if our goals are social justice, group effectiveness, and high quality decision making.

 {{%expert_advice "../rich_200.png"%}}
   > If you want to innovate, you have to make space for different points of view — luckily, this is also what you need to do if you want a team where everyone is empowered.
 All kinds of cultural and technical factors conspire to privilege some voices at the expense of others.
 There are many practices you can implement to systematically challenge that bias, but just being aware of it is a good starting point. — Richard Bartlett